dradic1/Denoising-digital-images-using-modern-machine-learning-based-approaches/README.md

 ## Qualitative Results

-Below are two visual comparisons between the baseline DnCNN and the modified architecture.
+Below are examples of visual comparisons between the baseline DnCNN and the modified architecture.
 Each image shows four examples placed side by side horizontally:

 - **First:** Original image
 - **Second:** Degraded image with Gaussian noise